Flint Hills Bible Church - information about the purpose of our youth ministries

 DOXA reminds us that followers of Jesus Christ renounce ungodliness and worldly passions, are living self-controlled, upright, godly lives with glad expectation, awaiting the appearance of the glory of our great God and Savior Jesus Christ.
 In short, DOXA serves to remind us that we are to live for the Glory of Christ and not our own, until He returns.
 Maranatha Lord Jesus!
 Please pray this would be evident in our youth group here at FHBC.

 DOXA PHILOSOPHY OF MINISTRY is directly tied to our purpose.
-We recognize that it is very difficult for spiritually immature people to live a godly life for God's glory and it is absolutely impossible for someone who has not be regenerated.
+We recognize that it is very difficult for spiritually immature people to live a godly life for God's glory and it is absolutely impossible for someone who has not been regenerated.
 To this end we draw our philosophy of ministry from Colossians 1:28-29 and Titus 2:1-6.

 Youth ministry is a lot of work and so we need to be constantly reminded of our Lord's words in John 15:5 that apart from Him we can do nothing.
 Even in our ministry verse (Col 1:28-29) we have a great reminder.
 In v.
 29 we see that even though proclaiming Christ and seeking to present each one mature in Christ is what we toil after, we are to do it with all His energy that powerfully works within us.
 This is key.
 This means walking in the spirit (Gal 5:16-26), this means disciplining ourselves for the purpose of godliness (1 Tim 4:7-8), it means abiding in Christ (John 15:1-5).